zeyad-mansour/mask-detection/README.md

 * Image or video: SOURCE is the path to that file (relative to the root folder)
 	* This is the purpose of the [input_data](input_data) folder.
 * Webcam: Provide no additional arguments
-* HTTP/RTSP stream: SOURCE is the link
+* HTTP/RTSP stream: SOURCE is the URL

 ```
 python SDM.py "SOURCE"